-How to create a Windows 10 bootable USB, this is a topic that is something fascinating for many of us, since being able to create a Windows 10 bootable USB would make things much easier for us in case we have to do something repair on our computer that does not start.
+How to create a Windows 10 bootable USB, is a topic that is something fascinating for many of us, since being able to create a Windows 10 bootable USB would make things much easier for us in case we have to do something repair on our computer that does not start.
 However, there are probably some who still do not fully understand what a bootable USB is?
 Or what is it for?
 So before starting with how to create FAT32 bootable USB Windows 10.
-The main topic to teach you how to create one, we are going to give you a little information about what it is and what we can use it for, and thus you will understand how great and useful it is to have one with us.
+The main topic is to teach you how to create one.
+We are going to give you a little information about what it is and what we can use it for.
+Thus, you will understand how great and useful it is to have one with us.

 Very good, since we know what bootable USB is and what it does, now let’s start with the main topic of the article.

 Steps to create a bootable FAT32 USB Windows 10

 1. The first thing we must do is take the USB device that we are going to use for this purpose (It is preferable that it be at least USB 3.0 to make it faster) and connect it to our computer.